Mental Health/Intellectual & Developmental Disabilities

-- Offices- At the present time, our offices are closed to the public; however our early intervention team members are continuing to work remotely and available to assist you.
+- Offices- Early Intervention SC Unit and administration is fully operating.
+The Service Coordination Unit is receiving referrals, conducting intake meetings, and developmental evaluations virtually via tele-intervention, which remains the priority and the preferred mode of intervention.
 For general assistance, please call: 610-344-4626.
 If you are currently receiving Early Intervention services, please call your service coordinator if you have any questions or needs.

 - Referrals- We continue to take referrals for Early Intervention evaluation.
 Referral can be made electronically by clicking this link – , or call 610-344-5948 to make a referral.
 Someone will answer your call and take basic information.
 An Early Intervention Service Coordinator will be assigned to you and will follow-up to discuss next steps